-+ than 80 species benefit from habitat preservation actions €82 M invested since 2004 in favour of the environment + than 120 km of river estored in in 20 years 69 fishways on the Rhone and its tributaries

-EXPLOITING INDUSTRIAL EXPERTISE As a designer, builder and operator of hydropower and river installations, CNR provides its multifaceted engineering knowhow accumulated from more than 85 years of managing the Rhone concession to its clients in France and abroad.
++ than 80 species benefit from habitat preservation actions €85 M invested since 2004 in favour of the environment + than 120 km of river restored in in 20 years 60 fishways on the Rhone and its tributaries Oxbow of Servio at Champagneux (73) EXPLOITING INDUSTRIAL EXPERTISE As a designer, builder and operator of hydropower and river installations, CNR provides its multifaceted engineering knowhow accumulated from more than 85 years of managing the Rhone concession to its clients in France and abroad.
 Its integrated engineering office operates in thirty countries on hydraulic and environmental projects to assist project owners and design and construction managers, in partnership with other French and local engineering offices.
 PHYSICAL AND NUMERICAL MODELLING CNR's engineering relies on its Hydraulic Structure Behaviour Analysis Centre (CACOH), specialised in physical and numerical modelling.
 CACOH is capable of reproducing small scale models and mock-ups of flows, changes of riverbed morphology, the behaviour of structures, etc., as well as coupling physical and numerical models.
 Alone, it covers more than 25% of CNR's R&D activities.
 An integrated unit providing expertise and advice, CACOH ensures that CNR can guarantee the highest levels of safety and security.
 RECOGNISED AND CONSOLIDATED EXPERTISE On the one hand CNR exploits its global experience acquired from the Rhone to the benefit of its many clients in France and abroad, while on the other its operations continue to reinforce its expertise in hydropower and river engineering.
 Solidly rooted in a project-based culture, CNR's knowhow is fuelled by a very wide range of geographical, technical and sociocultural contexts that allow it to incorporate new methods, stay abreast of the most innovative techniques, and maintain the level of skills used by its teams to take on the projects linked to the extension of the concession with confidence.
-FLAGSHIP PROJECTS 2021 Among its flagship projects, CNR is active in the design and construction of navigation structures on the delta of the Red River in Vietnam, a lock for the future Seine-Nord Europe canal, and a hydro-environmental measurement network in the Mekong basin.
-It also participates in installing the remote-control system for the locks of the Nord-Pas-de-Calais and Seine-Nord Europe canal network, and in optimising the management of a hydroelectric development on the Mekong.
-It is also responsible for modelling the sediment management of the Manival torrent (Isère).
-In addition, it is upgrading and renovating the hydroelectric facility of Chancy-Pougny (Rhône).
+FLAGSHIP PROJECTS 2021 In 2022, CNR pursued projects already begun such as managing the works to build navigation structures on the Red River in Vietnam, restoring the Yzeron and dredging the Durance, as well as renovating the hydropower plant of Chancy-Pougny on the Swiss Rhone.
+The design of a measurement network on the Mekong was completed and the commissioning phase begun.
+New missions were entrusted to CNR which puts to good use its knowhow as operator of hydropower plants in support of the Cameroonian public company EDC and of UEGCL In Uganda to operate and maintain developments on the White Nile (Isimba, 184 MW and Karuma, 600 MW).